Giant spontaneous Hall effect in a nonmagnetic Weyl-Kondo semimetal

-The material chosen for our study is the noncentrosymmetric heavy fermion semimetal Ce$_3$Bi$_4$Pd$_3$ (ref\citenum{Dzs17.1}) that has recently been identified as a candidate Weyl-Kondo semimetal \cite{Dzs17.1,Lai18.1}. \SBP{Its low-temperature specific heat contains a} giant electronic $c = \Gamma T^3$ term \SBP{that was} attributed to electronic states with extremely flat linear dispersion \cite{Dzs17.1}, \SBP{corresponding to a quasiparticle velocity $v^{\star}$ that is remormalized by a factor of $10^3$ with respect to the Fermi velocity of a simple metal \cite{Dzs17.1,Lai18.1}.
-This} boosts the electronic $\Gamma T^3$ term to the point that it even overshoots the Debye $\beta T^3$ term of acoustic phonons \cite{Dzs17.1}. \SBP{To scrutinize this interpretation by other, more direct probes of topology is the motivation for the present work.}
+The material we have investigated is the noncentrosymmetric and nonsymmorphic heavy fermion semimetal Ce$_3$Bi$_4$Pd$_3$ \cite{Dzs17.1} that has recently been identified as a candidate Weyl-Kondo semimetal \cite{Dzs17.1,Lai18.1}.
+Its low-temperature specific heat contains a giant electronic $c = \Gamma T^3$ term that was attributed to electronic states with extremely flat linear dispersion \cite{Dzs17.1}, corresponding to a quasiparticle velocity $v^{\star}$ that is renormalized by a factor of $10^3$ with respect to the Fermi velocity of a simple metal \cite{Dzs17.1,Lai18.1}.
+This boosts the electronic $\Gamma T^3$ term to the point that it even overshoots the Debye $\beta T^3$ term of acoustic phonons \cite{Dzs17.1}.
+To scrutinize this interpretation by other, more direct probes of topology is the motivation for the present work.

-We start by showing that Ce$_3$Bi$_4$Pd$_3$ is governed by the Kondo interaction, and delineate the temperature and field range of Kondo coherence.
-The zero-field resistivity of Ce$_3$Bi$_4$Pd$_3$ increases weakly with decreasing temperature, whereas the nonmagnetic reference compound La$_3$Bi$_4$Pd$_3$ is metallic (Fig.\,\ref{Fig1}a).
+{\bf RESULTS}\\ We start by showing that Ce$_3$Bi$_4$Pd$_3$ is governed by the Kondo interaction, and delineate the temperature and field range of Kondo coherence.
+The zero-field resistivity of Ce$_3$Bi$_4$Pd$_3$ increases weakly with decreasing temperature, whereas the nonmagnetic reference compound La$_3$Bi$_4$Pd$_3$ is metallic (Fig.\,\ref{Fig1}A).
 This provides strong evidence that the semimetallic character of Ce$_3$Bi$_4$Pd$_3$ is due to the Kondo interaction.
-Below the single-ion Kondo temperature $T_{\rm{K}} = 13$\,K, identified by associating the material's temperature-dependent entropy with a spin $1/2$ ground state doublet of the Ce $4f^1$ wavefunction split by the Kondo interaction\cite{Dzs17.1}, a broad shoulder in the resistivity at about 7\,K signals the crossover to a Kondo coherent state (Fig.\,\ref{Fig1}a).
-As shown in what follows, this is further supported by our magnetoresistance measurements (Fig.\,\ref{Fig1}b,\,c).
+Below the single-ion Kondo temperature $T_{\rm{K}} = 13$\,K, identified by associating the material's temperature-dependent entropy with a spin $1/2$ ground state doublet of the Ce $4f^1$ wavefunction split by the Kondo interaction \cite{Dzs17.1}, a broad shoulder in the resistivity at about 7\,K signals the crossover to a Kondo coherent state (Fig.\,\ref{Fig1}A).
+As shown in what follows, this is further supported by our magnetoresistance measurements (Fig.\,\ref{Fig1}B,\,C).